Overview & History

 Many of our students have pursued their education in dance and choreography at Canada’s most prestigious professional schools such as the National Ballet School of Canada, the Royal Winnipeg Ballet School PD, the GOH Ballet Academy in Vancouver, and many fine universities.
 Many former students have gone onto successful careers in the performing arts world.

-History of the Brandon School of Dance and the Brandon Dance Ensemble
+History of the Brandon School of Dance

 In 1973, Barbara Withey Ehnes founded of the Brandon School of Dance and shortly thereafter, the Brandon Dance Ensemble.
 Under Mrs. Ehnes’ direction and training, the students of the Brandon School of Dance and members of the Brandon Dance Ensemble have been enriched and equipped with important life skills such as discipline, dedication, work ethic and professionalism.
 Mrs. Ehnes has produced countless talented dancers and has introduced many to the joys of dance.
 Mrs. Ehnes announced her retirement in 2010, after 37 years of teaching and mentoring young dancers to achieve their dreams.

 Mrs. Ehnes currently is the coordinator of the Dance Program at the International Music Camp located at the International Peace Gardens.
 Prior to moving to Brandon, Barbara Ehnes danced professionally with the Ruth Page International Ballet Company, Les Grands Ballets Canadiens, and the Chicago Ballet.